HamRadioTools/hamradio_tools/docs/architecture/overview.md

 ## Two-layer model

-RCLDX understands and separates responsibilities between a **Core Layer** of globally connected MQTT brokers and a **Club Layer** that connects local communities to the core.
+RCLDX understands and separates responsibilities between a **Core layer** of globally connected MQTT brokers and a **Club layer** that connects local communities to the core.

-**Clients can connect directly to Core servers and in most cases that will be the default**.
+**Clients can connect directly to Core servers and in most cases that will be the default behavior**.

-Nonetheless, there are specific use cases where club MQTT servers or project MQTT servers might desire to capture spot data to work on the spots before forwarding this traffic to Core.
-That might be the use cases of initiatives like Parks on the Air (POTA), Bunker on the Air (BOTA), Summits on the Air (SOTA), World Wide Flora & Fauna (WWFF), Lighthouses on the Air (LOTA) and similar initiatives.
+Nonetheless, there are specific use cases where club MQTT servers or project MQTT servers might desire to capture spot data to work on the spots before forwarding this traffic to core.
+That might be the use cases of initiatives like Parks on the Air (POTA), Bunkera on the Air (BOTA), Summits on the Air (SOTA), World Wide Flora & Fauna (WWFF), Lighthouses on the Air (LOTA) and similar initiatives.
 In their use case, capturing spot data before send it to the global cluster is useful for the activations to be well planed in advance.